lukso-network/docs/docs/guides/vault/restrict-addresses-to-vaults.md

 # Restrict Addresses to Vaults

-As mentioned in the [first Vault guide](./create-a-vault.md), the **Vault** can be used to restrict different addresses (protocols, other devices, etc..) to execute and set data on it instead of setting and executing directly on the Universal Profile.
+As mentioned in the [first Vault guide](./create-a-vault.md), the **Vault** can be used to restrict different addresses (protocols, other devices, etc..) to execute and set data on it instead of doing it directly on the Universal Profile.

-In this way, when **granting a third party permissions** to execute through your profile, this third party will only be able to interact with the Vault and all the other assets will be safe.
+This way, when **granting a third party permissions** to execute through your profile, this third party will only be able to interact with the Vault, and all the other assets will be safe.

 ![Guide - Restrict addresses to an LSP9Vault](/img/guides/restrict-protocol-to-vault.jpeg)